eaeniko/Trybe/README.md

 # Trybe - Full-Stack JavaScript Developer

-This repo contains everything I'm gonna learn in 12 months everything to be a Full-Stack JavaScript junior.
+This repo contains everything I've learned in 12 months (2021-2022) to be a Full-Stack JavaScript junior.
 You can find projects, exercises and stuff.
 We learn Soft Skills too.

 This course has 4 modules separated with blocks & topics.
 Each topic is equivalent an entire day about that topic.
 Project can be more than one day.